irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.oracle.MsgCreateFeedResponse"></a>

 ### MsgCreateFeedResponse
-MsgCreateFeedResponse defines the Msg/CreateFeed response type.
+MsgCreateFeedResponse defines the Msg/CreateFeed response type